 While almost everyone experiences occasional back pain, about 8% of American adults have chronic back pain that negatively impacts their quality of life.
 Spine surgery is an option for persistent spine problems that don’t respond to other treatments.
 The board-certified orthopedic surgeons perform thorough exams and a wide variety of spine surgeries at Mid Atlantic Orthopedic Associates, LLP, in East Brunswick, New Jersey.
-Call the office today or schedule a consultation online if you need spine surgery.

 While the board-certified surgeons at Mid Atlantic Orthopedic Associates, LLP, don’t usually recommend spine surgery as a first-line approach to treating back pain, some conditions may require surgical interventions.
 The team may recommend spinal surgery to address issues that include:

 Your provider may recommend spine surgery if you have persistent pain that doesn’t subside with other treatments and disrupts your life.

 The team at Mid Atlantic Orthopedic Associates, LLP, performs a comprehensive range of spinal surgeries, including:

 The lamina is the back part of a vertebra.
 During a laminectomy, your surgeon removes part of the lamina to create space in your spinal canal to relieve nerve compression.

 Your surgeon removes damaged spinal discs in part or whole during this procedure.
 It releases nerve compression and related symptoms.

 Your surgeon may replace a damaged disc with prosthetic devices to cushion your vertebrae.
 This procedure is an alternative to spinal fusion.